EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-containers.md

     winget install Git.Git --accept-source-agreements
     ````

     Wait for the installation to complete.
-This takes a minute or two.
+This takes less than a minute.

 ### Task 2: Install Visual Studio Code

-Perform this task on VN2-SRV2.
+Perform this task on CL1.

 1. Open **Terminal**.
 1. In Terminal, install **Visual Studio Code** using winget.